-Russian Hackers Penetrated The US Electricity Grid, Say Officials
+Washington Post Retracts Story About Russian Hackers Penetrating US Electricity Grid

-Russian Hackers Penetrated The US Electricity Grid, Say Officials (washingtonpost.com) 342
+Washington Post Retracts Story About Russian Hackers Penetrating US Electricity Grid (washingtonpost.com) 371

+Those anonymous U.S. officials who reported Russian hacking code had been found "within the system" of a Vermont power utility must've been surprised to learn the code was on a laptop that wasn't actually connected to the grid.
+The Washington Post has updated their original story, which now reports that "authorities" say there's no indication that Russian hackers have penetrated the U.S. electric grid.

-Slashdot reader DogDude quotes the Washington Post: A code associated with the Russian hacking operation dubbed Grizzly Steppe by the Obama administration has been detected within the system of a Vermont utility, according to U.S. officials.
-While the Russians did not actively use the code to disrupt operations of the utility, according to officials who spoke on condition of anonymity in order to discuss a security matter, the penetration of the nation's electrical grid is significant because it represents a potentially serious vulnerability...
+The Post's newly-edited version appears below (with their original, now-deleted text preseved inside brackets).
+A code associated with the Russian hacking operation dubbed Grizzly Steppe by the Obama administration has been detected within the system of a Vermont utility, according to U.S. officials.
+While the Russians did not actively use the code to disrupt operations of the utility, according to officials who spoke on condition of anonymity in order to discuss a security matter, the discovery underscores the vulnerabilities of the nation's electrical grid...
+[Was "the penetration of the nation's electrical grid is significant because it represents a potentially serious vulnerability."]

 American officials, including one senior administration official, said they are not yet sure what the intentions of the Russians might have been.
-The penetration may have been designed to disrupt the utility's operations or as a test by the Russians to see whether they could penetrate a portion of the grid...
+The incursion [was "penetration"] may have been designed to disrupt the utility's operations or as a test by the Russians to see whether they could penetrate a portion of the grid...
 According to the report by the FBI and DHS, the hackers involved in the Russian operation used fraudulent emails that tricked their recipients into revealing passwords.

-UPDATED: The Intercept points out that the malware code was only found "in a single laptop that was not connected to the electric grid," citing a new statement from the Burlington, Vermont Electric Department.

-UPDATED: The Intercept points out that the malware code was only found "in a single laptop that was not connected to the electric grid," citing a new statement from the Burlington, Vermont Electric Department.
+The Vermont utility does report that they'd "detected suspicious Internet traffic" on the laptop, but they believe subsequent news coverage got the story wrong.
+"It's unfortunate that an official or officials improperly shared inaccurate information with one media outlet, leading to multiple inaccurate reports around the country."

+The Post's newly-edited version appears below (with their original, now-deleted text preseved inside brackets).
+A code associated with the Russian hacking operation dubbed Grizzly Steppe by the Obama administration has been detected within the system of a Vermont utility, according to U.S. officials.
+While the Russians did not actively use the code to disrupt operations of the utility, according to officials who spoke on condition of anonymity in order to discuss a security matter, the discovery underscores the vulnerabilities of the nation's electrical grid...
+[Was "the penetration of the nation's electrical grid is significant because it represents a potentially serious vulnerability."]

 Here we go again.
 This reminds me of a boy, a boy who loved to cry wolf.